 Guidelines for Successful Proposals

 Complete contact information should be provided for all proposed presenters and panelists.
+Sessions with specific speakers (instead of TBD) will be given more consideration.

 Proposals are expected to be company and product neutral, educational in focus, and well-formed.